Design comparison

 Hey Lucas, is the arrow in the text area a button or it's just an SVG?
 I made mine a button.
 And also I'll appreciate if you can check my solution too and give a review, I'll appreciate it.

-Marked as helpful1@correlucasPosted almost 2 years ago@chukwudobe-Micah Its just a SVG image because I did only for design purposes, but I guess is more practical and correct as a button as you did it.
+Marked as helpful1@correlucasPosted about 2 years ago@chukwudobe-Micah Its just a SVG image because I did only for design purposes, but I guess is more practical and correct as a button as you did it.
 I'll do it my friend.
 Keep it up =)

 0 - @ThaBeanBoyPosted about 2 years ago